nirrraj/nirrraj/README.md

 ### Hi, I'm Niraj 👋

 I have a background in e-commerce and web development.
-I'm currently a graduate student working toward a master's degree in Business Administration (MBA).
+I'm currently a graduate student working toward a master's degree in Business Administration (MBA) at the University of South Florida in Tampa, FL.

 Currently my GitHub repositories include educational and personal projects for practice and continual skill development.